empassion-health/readmissions/README.md

 [Here](https://docs.getdbt.com/dbt-cli/installation) are instructions for installing dbt.

 ## Getting Started
-Complete the following steps to configure the package to run in your environment.
+Complete the following steps to configure the data mart to run in your environment.

 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine or environment
 2. Configure [dbt_project.yml](/dbt_project.yml)